 This requires careful consideration and analysis within the VA process.
 It’s vital that veteran disability claimants provide as much information as possible when submitting a claim.

-Experienced mesothelioma attorneys know what the VA needs to smoothly and fully process these four main disability benefit categories.
+Experienced mesothelioma attorneys know what the VA needs to smoothly and fully process these 4 main disability benefit categories.

 - Disability Compensation (DC): This is the standard monthly compensation paid by VA to an entitled veteran.
 Unlike regular pension draws, DC is tax-free because it specifically relates to a service-related disability requiring extra money above regular living expenses.
 For mesothelioma sufferers, this may compensate expensive medical treatment as well as pain and suffering.
 DC awards are rated on a scale from 10 to 100 and assess how severe a disability is before setting on a monthly amount.